mendix/mendix-ui-theme-silverlinings/README.md

 - Mobile

 ###### Base
 The base folder holds the *architecture* for our framework.
-Here we load in our *mixins*, *variables* and *resets*.
+Here we have our *mixins*, *variables* and *resets*.
 The variables is what makes our framework, which holds all global variables for the project (for typography, color schemes, and so on).

+###### Components
+This directory contains all kind of basic components like a datagrid, buttons, label, form, listview, or anything along those lines.
+They have distinct properties and can't be broken down further without losing their meaning.

 ###### Building Blocks
 Building blocks are combined components/widgets.
 For example *cards* or *headers* are building blocks.
 A building block could be an image, title and a button.

-###### Components
-It can contain all kinds of specific components like a datagrid, buttons, listview, or anything along those lines.
-There are usually a lot of files in components since Mendix uses a lot widgets/components.

 ###### Layouts
 The layout directory contains some styles for the main sections of the layout (topbar, sidebar, footer and so on).